 - Represents the ICC externally

-- Organize the Judicial Chambers
+- Organizes the Judicial Chambers and assigns cases

 - Perform a select number of judicial functions

 The Presidency is responsible for the overall administration of the Court, with the exception of the Office of the Prosecutor, and for specific functions assigned to the Presidency in accordance with the Statute.